Lenin Prize

 The Lenin Prize is different from the Lenin Peace Prize, which was awarded to foreign citizens rather than to citizens of the Soviet Union, for their contributions to the peace cause.
 Also, the Lenin Prize should not be confused with the Stalin Prize or the later USSR State Prize.
 Some persons were awarded both the Lenin Prize and the USSR State Prize.

-On April 23, 2018, the head of the Ulyanovsk Oblast, Sergey Ivanovich Morozov, reintroduced the Lenin Prize for achievements in the humanities, literature, and art to coincide with the 150th birthday of Lenin in 2020.
+On April 23, 2018, the head of the Ulyanovsk Oblast, Sergey Morozov, reintroduced the Lenin Prize for achievements in the humanities, literature, and art to coincide with the 150th birthday of Lenin in 2020.

 Awardee

 Note: This list is incomplete, short, and differs in detail from the complete and much longer Russian list, and is in chronological order.
 (See Russian Wikipedia.)